cl-fui/subtext/README.md

 SubText is a Lispy, mostly-text-based user interface.

-Subtext 'entangles' CL code with arbitrary pieces of text, enabling simple, flexible, and familiar ad-hoc user interfaces (especially when combined with an Emacs-like key processing interface).
+SubText 'entangles' CL code with arbitrary pieces of text, enabling simple, flexible, and familiar ad-hoc user interfaces (especially when combined with an Emacs-like key processing interface).

 ## Demo and Screenshot